ploissken/meal-planner/README.md

 #### Tools Used

-ChatGPT was user for scaffolding components, generating boilerplate logic, writing utility functions, creating mock data and unitary tests.
-With the exception of utility functions, all the other uses are detailed thru commentaries on the code or README files on the root folder.
+ChatGPT was user for scaffolding components, generating boilerplate logic, writing utility functions, creating mock data, and writing unit tests.
+With the exception of utility functions, all other AI-generated code is annotated in comments on documented in README files at the root folder.

 # 🧱 Architecture Decisions

 #### Reasoning

-I've spent a couple hours on system design prior to implementation, identifying main user and system features, sketching wireframes, interactions an designing data.
+Before implementation, I spent a few hours planning the system design: identifying key features, sketching wireframes, mapping user interactions, and defining data models.

-I chose **Next.js** due to its powerful routing, image handling and file infrastructure, and **MUI** for its extent library of components and icons (and I also appreciate material design).
+I chose **Next.js** due to its powerful routing, image handling and file infrastructure, and **MUI** for its extensive component library and alignment with Material Design (which I personally enjoy working with).

-Code was created with a component-first design approach, respecting patterns like separation of concerns, encapsulation, and high abstraction, to enforce reusability, scalability, and testability.
+The code follows a component-first approach and applies software design principles like separation of concerns, encapsulation, and abstraction to support reusability, scalability, and testability.

 #### Frameworks & Tools